-Traditional gaming includes revenues associated with PCs and games consoles (both TV-connected and portable).
-This covers physical (disc-based) game sales at retail (both bricks-and-mortar and online retailers), digital game sales (including Steam, Good Old Games and Origin for PCs, and the PlayStation Store and Xbox Games Store for consoles), and additional downloadable content (DLC) and subscription services.
-Traditional gaming also includes online/microtransaction revenue associated with free to play multiplayer online games but does not include spending on social and casual browser games.
+Traditional gaming includes revenues associated with PCs and game consoles (both TV-connected and portable).
+This covers physical (disc-based) game sales at retail (both bricks-and-mortar and online retailers), digital game sales (including Steam, Good Old Games and Origin for PCs, as well as the PlayStation Store and Xbox Games Store for consoles), plus additional downloadable content (DLC) and subscription services.
+Traditional gaming also includes online/micro transaction revenue associated with free-to-play multiplayer online games, but does not include spending on social and casual browser games.

 Social/casual gaming includes consumer spending on and in app-based games on tablets and mobile phones, and browser games aimed at casual users.
-This includes revenues associated with the purchase of social and casual game apps, subscription services for social and casual games, and purchase of virtual items within social and casual games.
-This also includes revenues associated with "hardcore" mobile games (e.g. Infinity Blade 2).
+This includes revenues associated with the purchase of social and casual game apps, subscription services for social and casual games, and the purchase of virtual items within social and casual games.
+This also includes revenues associated with 'harcore' mobile games.

 Video games advertising revenue includes only static advertising in video games.
 It does not include dynamic advertising inserted into or displayed alongside the game in an app or browser during play.

 As innovation affects the way we play games (social/casual vs. traditional), the types of games we play (cooperation, survival, PvE, PvP) and the technology we use (console vs. PC, cross-platform).
 One business-model innovation has the potential to bring gaming to the next level and even create a whole new global industry where gaming and real life meet: E-Sports.